scalyr/logstash-output-scalyr/README.md

 This plugin implements a Logstash output plugin that uploads data to [Scalyr](http://www.scalyr.com).

+You can view documentation for this plugin [on the Scalyr website](https://www.scalyr.com/solutions/logstash).

 # Quick start

 1. Build the gem, run `gem build logstash-output-scalyr.gemspec`